Donations are crucial to the success of our mission

 The Literary Garden envisions a marriage of gardens and literature and honors our partnership with the Durango Public Library.

-The Literary Gardenwill be designed and built around themes found in many of our favorite books, poems, and other works of literature that have been inspired by nature and gardens.
-We are asking library staff for input on authors who have made gardens and nature central to their writing.
-This information will guide us in plant and tree selection, art, and other features of the garden.
-The new garden will also incorporate innovative ideas in water conservation and retention.
+The Literary Garden is being designed and built around themes found in many of our favorite books, poems, and other works of literature that have been inspired by nature and gardens.
+Library staff has offered input on authors who have made gardens and nature central to their writing.
+This information is guiding us in plant and tree selection, art, and other features of the garden.
+The new garden also will incorporate innovative ideas in water conservation and retention.

 The Garden will be comprised of six planting beds, each devoted to a different literary genre or tradition, including Indigenous Peoples, Youth, the Southwest, Latinx, Contemporary, and the Classics.

-We hope this garden encourages reading and expanding our knowledge of different literary traditions and, in so doing, enhance our respect for cultural diversity.
+We hope this garden encourages reading and expands our knowledge of different literary traditions and, in so doing, enhances our respect for cultural diversity.

 We are also adorning our gardens with intricately designed laser-cut metal panels.
 Several panels have been produced so far but there’s room for more.
 Not sure what design you would like?
 Call us at 970-880-4841 for more information and to be put in contact with an artist for ideas that will make the panel special for you.